Why the most important retail trend of 2021 isn’t what you’d expect

 Retail isn’t built to cope with change, but it needs to be

-It’s interesting that for all their talk about the future retail businesses are oddly hesitant to invest in it.
+It’s interesting that for all their talk of the future, retail businesses seem hesitant to invest in it.

 This is why retail needs to restructure itself with resilience and flexibility in mind in order to adapt to whatever comes next.

-Disruption of the norm only seems to be speeding up as the world become more connected whether it’s in the form of new innovations, lifestyle changes, new thinking or Black Swan events like Covid-19.
+Disruption of the norm only seems to be speeding up as the world becomes more connected, whether it’s in the form of new innovations, lifestyle changes, new thinking, or Black Swan events like Covid-19.

 It’s not a case of will something happen, but when.

 While investing in the future comes with risk, the cost of preparing your business to weather disruption is far less than the cost of dealing with the fallout because you didn’t have the tools in place to succeed.

 What are the big retail trends for 2021 then?